Shoes are Not so Great for Kids

 Shoes need to be a snug fit: This doesn’t allow for the elastic movement of the foot and toes to work as they are meant to function.
 Furthermore, the tightness can reshape the cartilage and change the actual shape of the foot!

 Pronation protection: Pronation is normal!
-Overpronation is quite subjective and has been seen to dissipate while walking or running barefoot.
-Let their little cute ankles get stronger by moving through a full natural range of motion.
+Overpronation is entirely subjective and has been seen to dissipate while walking or running barefoot.
+Let their cute little ankles get stronger by moving through a full natural range of motion.

 Most shoe companies design shoes with pre-defined shapes and overlook the natural architecture of the human foot.
 This is especially true when it comes to shoes for kids.
 Rigid and malformed shoes directly affect how a child’s foot bones and arch will shape.
 Our toes are supposed to be spread out, almost in a “v” shape.
 Instead, most of us have crunched and smooshed in feet with little or no independent control of our toes.
 Our feet become the shape of the shoes we wear.

 The soles of our feet and toes contain over 200,000 nerve endings that serve to tell our brain about our environment in order to balance the body, know where and how hard to step down and provide it with accurate information regarding proprioception.
 The foot brain connection is vital for equilibrium, gait, and dynamic/passive stability.
 The sensory blindfold of a thick-soled shoe confuses the entire connection.
 A congenially shod child will never properly develop this brain foot connection and will suffer from functionally weak and under-performing feet, unnatural gaits and faulty postural skills.